jorge-eche/react-meals/README.md

 # React Meals.

-A React food application that lets the user make an order and check the cart.
+A React food application that lets the user make an order and check a meals cart.

 ## Table of contents